verrazzano/docs/content/en/docs/uninstall/backup/rancher.md

 ### Rancher Scheduled backups

-rancher-backup implements scheduled backups as indicated [here](https://rancher.com/docs/rancher/v2.5/en/backups/configuration/backup-config/).
+rancher-backup implements scheduled backups as documented [here](https://rancher.com/docs/rancher/v2.5/en/backups/configuration/backup-config/).

 ## Rancher Restore

-During Restore, Rancher ensures it recreates all the CRD's related to Rancher and configurations as well.
+During restore, Rancher ensures it recreates all the CRD's related to Rancher and configurations as well.
-Restoring rancher is done by creating a custom resource that indicates to `rancher-backup` to start the restore process.
+Restoring Rancher is done by creating a custom resource that indicates to `rancherBackup` to start the restore process.

 1. To initiate a Rancher restore, create the following example custom resource YAML file.
    When a `Restore` custom resource is created, the operator accesses the backup `*.tar.gz` file specified and restores the application data from that file.